ijrex/Hack-Virtual-Machine-Jack-to-VM-Tokenizer/README.md

 # Loading files

-##### The `loadfiles` package contains a utility class for importing files of a specific type within a given directory.
+#### The `loadfiles` package contains a utility class for importing files of a specific type within a given directory.

 # Development mode

 The recursive nature of the Compilaton Engine makes it fairly difficult to develop for.
 Subroutines rely on nested subroutines with unknown depths and do not know in advance when they will complete.

 A `development = true` setting is available in the constructor for all Compile classes.
-This mode lets the compiler subroutine 'force close' out gracefully rather than throw an error if incomplete.
+This mode lets the compiler subroutine 'force close' gracefully rather than throw an error if incomplete.

 As an example - `CompileStatementWhile` expects the grammar `while` `(` `expression` `)` `{` `statements` `}`.
 During development, we may only have the first half of this statement built (`while` `(` `expression` `)` `{`).